NBDF7/pdsnd_github/README.md

 Explore_bikeshare_data

 ### Description
-Explore the bikeshare service usage in 3 American cities
+Explore the bikeshare service usage in Chicago, New York, Washton.

 ### Files used
 Include the files used